FallOfHeaven/AP-CSA-FRQ-2025/README.md

 ## Future Goals
 Moving forward, I plan to:
-- [Specific goal related to computer science learning]
+- Learn more about coding languages and how to efficently use them to solve problems.
 - Create a game that everyone can enjoy and have fun.
 - Read more and pratice what problem might occur when you are doing something.